-It is the second hour of the Monday Rush Limbaugh Show.
+It is the second hour of the Monday Rush Limbaugh show.

-First day of our fill and experience together, back tomorrow, and Rush is back on Wednesday.
+Back tomorrow, and Rush is back on Wednesday.

 Well, if you're just joining us, welcome to the Rage in the Cage featuring Michelle Bachman and Chris Wallace.

-Nobody wanted this to happen, but it has, and now I guess we just gotta figure out what to do with it.
+And now I guess we just got to figure out what to do with it.

 I don't want to make too much of this, but I don't want to make too little of it either.

-Michelle Bachman is very front of mind because she announces today, and she's very front of mind because she deserves to be.
+Michelle Bachman is very front of mind because she announces today.

 She is a woman of substance and a candidate of great interest.